Restaurant IT & Security

 Trigger: Point-of-sale services fail or degrade during high-traffic hours.

-First Response: Activate continuity process, route priority escalation, and communicate temporary operating procedure to staff.
+First response: Activate continuity process, route priority escalation, and communicate temporary operating procedure to staff.

 Stabilization: Restore core workflows, reconcile impacted transactions, and harden recurrence controls.